bioinform/somaticseq/README.md

      z = (s - expected) / np.sqrt(n1*n2*(n1+n2+1)/12.0)
    ```

-## Pipelines and workflows to run dockerized applications
+## Dockerized applications and pipelines

-### Somatic mutation callers
+### To run somatic mutation callers
-We have dockerized pipelines that run all the somatic mutation callers and SomaticSeq at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+We have created scripts that run all the dockerized somatic mutation callers and SomaticSeq at [**utilities/dockered_pipelines**](utilities/dockered_pipelines).
+All you need is [docker](https://www.docker.com/).

 ### To create training data set
 We have also dockerized pipelines for *in silico* mutation spike in at [**utilities/dockered_pipelines/bamSimulator**](utilities/dockered_pipelines/bamSimulator).
 These pipelines are based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon).
-It can be used to create training set to build SomaticSeq classifiers.
+We use it to create training set to build SomaticSeq classifiers.

 ### GATK's best practices
 The limited pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).